Lobos/react-ui/README.md

 # react-ui

-a collection of components for React. base on bootstrap.
+A collection of components for React.
+Based on bootstrap.

+# install
+install nodejs
+npm install -g grunt-cli
+npm install